cloudbase/garm-provider-azure/README.md

         "disk_size_gb": {
             "type": "integer",
             "description": "The size of the root disk in GB.
 Default is 127 GB."
+        },
+        "extra_tags": {
+            "type": "object",
+            "description": "Extra tags that will get added to all VMs spawned in a pool."
         }
     }
 }